Tracking a Status of the Order

 }

-The reason this endpoint returns an array rather than a single orderId is because a top level transaction may perform several calls to DLN, thus leading to multiple order creation.
+An array instead of a singleorderId is returned because a top-level transaction may perform several calls to DLN, thus leading to multiple order creation.

 gives a status for the given order: